5.4 Major Publications in the Magazine Industry

 OK!

 A British-run magazine that began publishing in 1993, OK! claims to “bring you the truth and the inside scoop about celebrities (OK Magazine).”
 Known for its exclusive interviews that often lead to public announcements on pregnancies and engagements, OK! initially had a policy to print only positive celebrity profiles (Search).
 That policy changed in 2007 thanks to an erratic interview with pop singer Britney Spears, which was so surprising that the magazine decided to break with tradition and publish it anyway (Search).
 In 2008, Spears agreed to a second interview with the publication in which she discussed her previous behavior, leading to a more positive profile of the singer.
-The widely successful magazine has readers around the world along with several branch publications.
+The widely successful magazine has readers worldwide, along with several branch publications.

 Us Weekly